visminer/Visminer-Web/README.md

 Visminer-Web
 ============

+##[DEPRECATED]

+###This project is no longer maintained, its development was moved to other repository.
+If you want updates fork this repository or check the Visminer repository

 This project is a example of application of software visualization using the visminer API.

 Is implemented using computer with configuration: